 Upon reception of a reply from the MB-SMF confirming the deallocation of the TMGI(s), the NEF shall forward this confirmation in a Nnef_MBSTMGI_Deallocation Response message with an HTTP "204 No Content" status code to the AF.

-Editor's note: Error cases and the related responses are FFS.
+On failure or if the NEF receives an error code from the MB-SMF, the NEF shall take proper error handling actions, as specified in subclause 5.19.X, and respond to the AF with an appropriate error status code.

 * * * Next Change * * * *